sherbondy/convox.github.io/_languages_and_frameworks/arbitrary-language-support.md

 <div class="block-callout block-show-callout type-info">
   <h3>Onbuild images</h3>
   <p>Many languages offer "onbuild" variants of their official Docker images.
 These use ONBUILD directives to trigger common tasks in downstream Dockerfiles that inherit from them.
-While these will work with Convox and can be very convenient to get started, we generally recommend against them, because they result in suboptimal caching behavior which can lead to consistently long build times.</p>
+While these will work with Convox and can be very convenient to get started, we generally recommend against them because they result in suboptimal caching behavior which can lead to consistently long build times.</p>
 </div>

 ## Install system dependencies